We may conduct two types of own initiative investigation:

 A wider own initiative investigation may focus on a service or services provided by an individual body in jurisdiction or consideration of the same issues across one or more bodies in jurisdiction.

-The Ombudsman will use his discretion to decide if there is the need to start an investigation.
-He will consider evidence available to establish if the criteria to initiate an investigation is met, including;
+We will use our discretion to decide if there is the need to start an investigation.
+We will consider evidence available to establish if the criteria to initiate an investigation is met, including;

 Although there is no widely accepted definition of public interest it is thought to be “something which is of serious concern and benefit to the public”.
 We consider it to be something which has an impact on the public and is not merely a matter the public finds to be of interest or a matter that impacts solely on an individual (although an individual may be more directly impacted by the matter than the wider public).